VOL. IV - APPENDIX I

 In 1881, a 22 year old agricultural labourer, he was back living with his widowed mother at Park Street, St Albans

 Amos Rumney married Sarah Fowler on 20 October 1886 at Frogmore (Reg Gen Dec Qtr 1886 Hatfield 3a 707).

 Sarah had been baptised on 30 March 1851 at St Peter, St Albans.
-She was the daughter of Joseph Fowler and Amelia and the sister of Amelia Fowler who married Amos's brother Francis William Rumney (see above).
-In 1871 and 1881 Sarah was living with her widowed mother Amelia and in 1881 Lizzy Fowler aged 5 appears on the census return.
-Although described as Amelia's daughter, it appears likely that this is Sarah's daughter Elizabeth Fowler who had been born 1874.
+She was the daughter of Joseph Fowler and Amelia Payne who had married in 1842 in St Albans.
+She was the sister of Amelia Fowler who married Amos's brother Francis William Rumney in 1870 (see above).
+In 1861 the family of 5 daughters and 2 sons were at Park Street, St Albans and both Amelia and Sarah are listed.
+In 1871 and 1881 Sarah was living with her widowed mother Amelia and in 1881, Lizzy Fowler aged 5 appears on the census return.
+Although described as Amelia's daughter, it appears likely that this is Sarah's daughter Elizabeth Fowler, born 1874.

 In 1891 Amos, a 32 year old agricultural labourer was living with his 41 year old wife at Mill Lane, Hatfield.
 Sarah's daughter Elizabeth remained living with her grandmother although her mother had now married.
 Amos and Sarah had two children:

 - Frank Thomas Rumney.
 Born 14 July 1888.
 Baptised 2 September 1888 at Frogmore.
 Frank died later in 1888.